Bill Shorten MP – Australian Labor support New Zealanders living in Australia. (Source: Lowry Institute)

 - We seek a sustainable world, where the environment is protected for future generations.

+For me these aren’t just lofty ideals, I believe Australia has a real practical interest in co-operating with others to build a better world.
+This is what Gareth Evans called ‘good international citizenship’ and Penny Wong calls ‘constructive internationalism’.
 And to help achieve these aims, Labor will rebuild the skills and expertise necessary to enable us to deliver an international development assistance program of high quality and measurable effectiveness.

 The Abbott, Turnbull and Morrison Governments have reduced Australia’s aid budget to a historic low – Labor will lift Australia’s contribution.

 This isn’t just our humanitarian responsibility – it’s an investment in our regional and national security.

 And nowhere are the opportunities and responsibilities of good international citizenship more clear than the island states of the Pacific.
 A Labor Government I lead will seek to engage with the Pacific through partnership, not paternalism.
 Ours will be a listening leadership, based on respect and a genuine understanding of each other.

 We’re talking about a collection of partner nations in an ocean larger than all of earth’s landmass combined – call it ‘the Blue Continent’.
 Our Pacific policy will respect the important geopolitical implications of that terminology.
 We will not define our Pacific neighbours by their smallness in size and population but by the greatness of the ocean they are custodians of – and that we share with them.

 The Pacific region is known for its diverse languages, culture, legal systems and stages of development.
 We need to put more effort into recognising and understanding this diversity – and appreciating the challenges of travel, service delivery and infrastructure in these remote areas.
 Otherwise, within a decade, the ten million people living across the Pacific islands will be living in some of the least developed nations on the planet.